 Exceptional times call for exceptional measures.
 We recognise that the future is uncertain for all of us and our guests will undoubtedly be concerned about their health and holiday plans in light of the Coronavirus (Covid-19) outbreak.
 We want to assure you that we are keeping a close eye on ongoing developments and that any decision we make about your trip is in the interest of your welfare, safety and security.

-On 23rd March, the UK Government directed that people must stay at home apart from essential travel or they may face penalties.
-This came into effect immediately and includes all non-essential travel within the UK.
-This step follows the advice issued by the UK Government advising against all non-essential overseas travel.
-Scotland is currently on lockdown – we therefore strongly advise all customers to keep up to date with the latest travel advice and information.
-We recommend that you check the World Health Organisation and Foreign and Commonwealth office websites for up-to-date travel and important health information.
+We strongly advise all customers to keep up to date with the latest travel advice and information.
+We recommend that you check the Scottish Government, World Health Organisation and Foreign and Commonwealth office websites for up-to-date travel and important health information.

 REVISED BOOKING POLICY

 Coronavirus-related travel restrictions constantly change and as we understand your worries that you might not be able to travel we now offer flexible rebooking or deferral options for all customers booked to travel with us.
-In addition, we aim to confirm the status of holidays before balance payments are due – now reduced to 30 days before the start of the holiday.
-The policy below sets out our current booking conditions as of 28th April 2020 and temporarily supersedes our standard booking conditions as applicable, but we reserve the right to change it in line with circumstances as they develop as we will always put our clients’ safety first.
+In addition, we aim to confirm the status of holidays before balance payments are due.
+The policy below sets out our current booking conditions as of 10th July 2020 and temporarily supersedes our standard booking conditions as applicable, but we reserve the right to change it in line with circumstances as they develop as we will always put our clients’ safety first.

-- If you have paid your balance: In this case, the balance will be retained by us, but may be used as a travel credit for (part) payment against any of our holidays departing before 31 December 2022.
+- EXISTING BOOKINGS: If you have paid your deposit or balance: monies will be retained by us and may be used as a travel credit towards any future holiday.